TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-05-23-how-to-upgrade-latte-2-macro-to-latte-3-tag.md

     Do you have any custom macros in your project?
 They're the biggest challenge of the Latte 3 upgrade.
 But don't worry, today we'll rewrite them together.

-tweet: "New Post on the 🐘 blog: How to Upgrade Latte 2 Macro to Latte 3 Tag      #nettefw"
 ---

 ## For Early Adopters